there is a time to look to the invisible,

-Developed for the public space, starting in the foyer of an opera house, 15 audience members at a time go onto an exploratory walk into the city in which they encounter female stories of change and tumult through holograms of singers and musicians.
+Developed for the public space, starting in the foyer of an opera house, 15 to 25 audience members at a time go onto an exploratory walk into the city in which they encounter female stories of change and tumult through holograms of singers and musicians.

-As a modular production, The End of the world, is unique to each place.
+As a modular production, The End of the world, is planned unique to each place.
 It features its own row of interviews and stories that blend into a 21st Century reflection of world ends and unseen changes.

 Conceived by composer Patricia Martínez, director Carmen C. Kruse and librettist Giuliana Kiersz.